urbit/sigil-js/README.md

 ### Toolkit

 The toolkit is comprised of helper node scripts, test scripts and a preview webapp.
 Despite the mystery, there actually isn't much to see here.
-It will remain undocumented for now.
+It will remain undocumented for the time being.

 ### Package Dependencies
 There is one dependency: [transformation-matrix](https://www.npmjs.com/package/transformation-matrix)